Understanding its impact on traders and why it matters

 As shown in Chart 1, funding rates doubled as BTC prices rallied since the start of the year.
 The increased funding rate encouraged traders to go long perpetual contracts, thereby keeping prices in line with spot markets.

 Comparison of historical funding rates across crypto-derivatives platforms

 Presently, seven major exchanges offer perpetual contracts.
 In general, traders prefer platforms that provide the lowest funding rate as it can have a significant impact on profits and losses.
-Here is a quick comparison of crypto funding rates across major exchanges:
+Here is a quick comparison of Bitcoin futures funding rates across major exchanges:

 Chart 2 - A 30-day period of historical funding rate across major platforms

 Source: Skew.com, Data as of December 21st, 2019, January 21st, 2020.